The Shining producer explains ending changes

 King's novel climaxes with a confrontation between young, psychic Danny (played by Danny Lloyd in the film) and his possessed, alcoholic father, Jack (Jack Nicholson), who is able to fight the Overlook Hotel's influence just long enough for his son to escape.
 Having forgotten to maintain the hotel's aging boiler, Jack perishes as the resort goes up in flames.
 Danny escapes along with his mom, Wendy (Shelley Duvall), and the hotel's kindly cook, Dick Hallorann (Scatman Crothers).
 On the page, King's ending is a powerful and natural extension of all the chapters leading up to it.
 As a cinematic experience, however, Kubrick felt it would be rather unsatisfying…

 Diane Johnson: The ending was changed almost entirely because Kubrick found it a cliche to just blow everything up.
 He thought there might be something else that would be metaphorically and visually more interesting … The talkiness [of the book] was also discussed.
-A lot of the script was pared down during filming, too — especially for Wendy, who had many more things to say in the script than she did in the film.
+A lot of the script was pared down during filming, too — especially for Wendy, who had many more things to say in the book than she did in the film.